ArchiveTeam/NewsGrabber-Warrior/README.md

 Setup instructions
 =========================

+There are now several ways to run this; the preffered method is via the included Dockerfile.

 Be sure to replace `YOURNICKHERE` with the nickname that you want to be shown as, on the tracker.
 You don't need to register it, just pick a nickname you like.

 In most of the below cases, there will be a web interface running at http://localhost:8001/.
 If you don't know or care what this is, you can just ignore it—otherwise, it gives you a fancy view of what's going on.